 You should have a list of objectives and goals that you wish to accomplish before your divorce begins.
 Starting with your most important priority and finishing up with your least important, rank the goals in your case and then meet with an attorney to discuss how you can go about accomplishing as many of those goals as possible.
 Consider that many divorces result in parties not accomplishing their most important goals, but the secondary goals written down are often accomplished with greater ease.

-If you are able to settle your case a Mediated Settlement Agreement (MSA) will be produced that details the terms of your settlement.
-From there, your attorney or your spouse’s will draft a set of final orders that reflects the terms of your settlement agreement.
-Your divorce will be essentially done at this point with no need to ever appear in a contested proceeding before the judge.
+If you can settle your case, a Mediated Settlement Agreement (MSA) will be produced that details the terms of your settlement.
+From there, your attorney or your spouse will draft a set of final orders that reflects the terms of your settlement agreement.
+Your divorce will be essentially done at this point, with no need to ever appear in a contested proceeding before the judge.

 It is easy to fall into the mindset that everyone involved in your divorce case is against you if things are not going your way.
-Your attorney's job is to educate you on the issues of your case and to assist you in making decisions.
+Your attorney's job is to educate you on your case's issues and assist you in making decisions.
 Do not alienate your attorney by questioning their loyalties.
-Just because your attorney (or the mediator) argues against a point you've made does not indicate that he or she are against you.
-Remember you are free to disregard what the attorney or mediator tells you.
+Just because your attorney (or the mediator) argues against a point you've made does not indicate that they are against you.
+Remember, you are free to disregard what the attorney or mediator tells you.
 They want to make you aware of as much as possible, however, so that you can make a good decision for yourself.

-Do not offer take it or leave it proposals
+Please do not offer to take it or leave it proposals.

 Nobody likes to feel like they are being pushed around.
 Divorces are no different.
-I have been approached by opposing parties in mediation with offers that are basically take it or leave it offers.
-We are given a set amount of time to deliberate the offer or it will be pulled back.
+In mediation, I have been approached by opposing parties with offers that take it or leave it offers.
+We are given a set amount of time to deliberate the offer, or it will be pulled back.
 A divorce is not the time to try and assert strength or anything similar.
-Mediation is an opportunity to assert reasonableness and forward thinking.
+Mediation is an opportunity to assert reasonableness and forward-thinking.
 After all, you can catch more flies with honey than with vinegar.

 Provide as much information as possible in mediation

-Knowledge is power and if you provide your spouse will all the information that you have (and vice versa) you will each be able to see where the other is coming from.
-Holding back information leads to questions as to why you are proposing a certain settlement offer.
+Knowledge is power, and if you provide your spouse will all the information you have (and vice versa), you will each be able to see where the other is coming from.
+Holding back information leads to questions about why you are proposing a particular settlement offer.
 This causes people to become suspicious and eventually unwilling to trust you.
-If you display a willingness to be fair and open with information the favor will likely be returned.
+If you display a willingness to be fair and open with information, the favor will likely be returned.

 Questions about mediation and divorce?
 Contact the Law Office of Bryan Fagan, PLLC

-If you are going through a divorce you should know that there are attorneys that can help you at a reasonable cost and with your goals in mind.
-The attorneys with the Law Office of Bryan Fagan, PLLC are those attorneys.
+If you are going through a divorce, you should know that attorneys can help you at a reasonable cost and with your goals in mind.
+The attorneys with the Law Office of Bryan Fagan, PLLC, are those attorneys.

-We offer free of charge consultations six days a week with a licensed family law attorney.
-Please contact us today to set up a consultation so that we may begin to help you and your family make it through your divorce.
+We offer free of charge consultations with a licensed family law attorney six days a week.
+Please get in touch with us today to set up a consultation so that we may begin to help you and your family make it through your divorce.